mikeraab/docker001/Participant-Guide.md

 <img src=images/2017-03-16_11-15-12.png />

-You are going to modify this Index.html to create a new "Hello Earth" page, this will automatically trigger a new image build in Docker hub.
-You will then run the resulting container to observe your changes.
+You are going to modify this Index.html to create a new "Hello Earth" web page, this will automatically trigger a new (and first) image build in Docker Hub.
+You will then run the resulting image as a container to observe your changes.

 Edit the page via the pencil icon: